nunofachada/simoututils/simout/README.md

 ### Octave compatibility

-All these utilities work in GNU Octave.
+These utilities are compatible with GNU Octave.

 ### Utilities